monora/tom/docs/routing-planning-process.rst

 The initial planned routing of Train `ID1` is shown in `Example Train Annex 4`_.

-Planning Process for version 1
+Planning Process for Version 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following messages have to be exchanged by the involved companies to begin the planning process